dfinity/ic-staking-documentation/docs/7-faq/7-1-recreate-private-key.md

 # 7.1 How to recreate a private key

-If you lose your privaye key you can recreate it so long as you still have your `seed phrase.`
+If you lose your private key you can recreate it so long as you still have your `seed phrase.`

 ## 7.1.1 place your `seed phrase` on your air-gapped computer